50 Things No Woman Over 40 Should Own

 Plastic Wine Glasses

-You’re no longer in your 20s, nor are you dealing with sloppy roommates (or your sloppy self, hopefully).
-You can afford to buy—and not drop—basic wine glasses made of, you know, actual glass.
-And once you’re stocked up, here’s exactly how to start a wine collection.
+You're no longer in your 20s, nor are you dealing with sloppy roommates (or your sloppy self, hopefully).
+You can afford to buy—and not drop—basic wine glasses made of actual glass.

 Sweatpants?
 Perfect for curling up with Netflix.
 Zip-up sweater?
 Love it.
 Together?
-Not so much, and even less so if the said sweatpants have any sort of wording or phrase on the butt.
-Let them go, please, for the love of all women in their 40s.
+Not so much, and even less so if said sweatpants have any sort of wording or phrase on the behind.
+Let them go, please, for the love of all women everywhere.

 Clothes with Blatant Logos

-No one needs to know who designed every single item of your clothing—and your purse.
+No one needs to know who designed every single item of clothing you're wearing—or your purse.
 Some of the most elegant, timeless pieces (think silk button-down shirts) can speak for themselves.
-And if you’re looking to upgrade his wardrobe, as well, here are The Best Men’s Dress Shirts to Buy on Amazon Right Now.

 Throw.
 Them.
 Out.